Why Do You Need To Visualize Your Accounting Reports?

 Why Does Data Visualization Matter For Your Accounting Report?

-However, introducing data visualization to the accounting world doesn’t come as easy as we would think at first.
+However, introducing visualization to the accounting world doesn’t come as easy as we would think at first.
 In a field obsessed with calculating every dollar to the precise cent, it can be easy to end up trapped in a maze of detailed numbers and tables.
 Yet, there are more than tables to visualize the results of an accounting report.

-As we see, DataViz isn’t just eye candy to please managers, it is a powerful way to exceed your reporting process and communicate all your work in a comprehensible and accessible way to anyone.
-It will help you analyze your potential problems or pain points, and explain them better.
+As we see, DataViz isn’t just eye candy to please managers.
+It is a powerful way to exceed your reporting process and communicate all your work in a comprehensible and accessible way to anyone.
+It will help you analyze your potential problems or pain points and explain them better.
 Trying to present these reports in the least detail and you will end up creating a visualization more impenetrable than the table you first tried to replace.

 So, let’s take a step back and see what can be done.
 Excel tables are extremely powerful and essential for any accountant, and so are Lexware and Infor.
-Yet, they lack data visualization that could really make sense and help get the whole understanding of the balance sheet and income statement they hold in store.
-As seen with our list of examples, a modern online data analysis tool, provides you with a mix of advanced analytical features as well as intuitive visualization options that can be easily accessed and shared for a collaborative data-driven approach.
+Yet, they lack data visualization that could really make sense and help get the full understanding of the balance sheet and income statement they hold in store.
+As seen with our list of examples, a modern online data analysis tool provides you with a mix of advanced analytical features as well as intuitive visualization options that can be easily accessed and shared for a collaborative data-driven approach.

 Key Takeaways

-Implementing dashboard reporting software to make sense of all the information you handle will help you greatly in communicating your insights.
+Implementing dashboard reporting software to make sense of all the info you handle will help you greatly in communicating your insights.
 Dataviz helps accountants tell better data stories in an accessible way to everyone.

-To summarize what we say, here are the main types of accounting reports:
+In summary, here are the main types of accounting reports:

 To start your financial visualization journey now and see how much your reports could benefit from it, why not start our free 14-day trial?